 According to a recent report, which compares the price of ballet, opera, concert, top museums, art galleries and heritage attractions, Warsaw is the cheapest capital in Europe when it comes to culture.

-In Warsaw, a museum ticket costs, on average, less than three euros and a top classical music concert less than 20 euros.
+In Warsaw, museum tickets cost, on average, less about 5 euros and a top classical music concert less than 20 euros.
 If you want to experience the same in other capitals like Vienna, Amsterdam or Paris you’ll have to pay up to three times more.

 7) If you visit Warsaw… You can listen to Top-Notch Classical and Jazz Concerts for free